Marieke van Eijk (she/they)

 Teaching

-Addressing structural inequalities from various angles is a core strength in my teaching.
+Van Eijk's classes focus on addressing structural inequalities from various angles as it pertains to medical anthropology, health care, medicine and institutions.
 Students learn that social inequalities lie at the center of people’s substantial health burdens.
-I teach in the areas of Queer health; Health insurance; Health care in jails and prisons; Anthropology of Care, and other topics.
+Van Eijk teaches in the areas of health care insurance; Health care in jails and prisons; Labor in healthcare; Health inequities; The anthropology of care, and other topics.

 Research